How Greta Gerwig's Own Mother Inspired

 Advertisement

-Lady Bird romanticises the city wholeheartedly, and it seems that Gerwig caught a bit of that bug from her mum.
+Lady Bird romanticizes the city wholeheartedly, and it seems that Gerwig caught a bit of that bug from her mom.
 She wrote in The New York Times:

 "[I] loved the crowdedness of New York City, how when it rained it seemed like the buildings were raining, not the sky.
 My mom held my hand tight as she walk-sprinted through the city.
 She was in her element here; everyone was moving as quickly as she was.
 She was joyfully sweaty.
 So was I. The Gerwig women belonged in New York."